You Are Umasou: Plot

-Months later, Heart and Umasou (who had grown slightly bigger) have moved to a beach.
-But Heart falls from a cliff and into the ocean, where he is saved by a female Elasmosaurus called Pero Pero.
-Pero Pero didn't know at first that Heart was a carnivore, until the two met and got attacked by a Tylosaurus, which Heart kills by ripping off one of its flippers.
-Yet, Heart promised to never hurt Pero Pero, and she won't be afraid of him.
-After Pero Pero realizes that Egg Mountain is having high volcanic activity and tells it to Heart, he and Umasou go to save their family.
-On the way, as they cross Baku's territory again, their first obstacle is Gonza, who wants to get revenge for everything that Heart did to him, and he wouldn't let them pass until he's dead.
+Months later, Heart and Umasou (who has grown slightly bigger) have moved to a beach.
+Heart falls from a cliff and into the ocean, where he is saved by a female Elasmosaurus called Pero Pero.
+Pero Pero doesn't know at first that Heart is a carnivore, until the two are attacked by a Tylosaurus, which Heart kills by ripping off one of its flippers.
+Heart promises to never hurt Pero Pero.
+After Pero Pero tells Heart that Egg Mountain is having high volcanic activity, he and Umasou go to save their family.
+On the way, as they cross Baku's territory again, their first obstacle is Gonza, who wants to get revenge for everything that Heart did to him, and declares that he won't let them pass until he's dead.
 The two have a very short fight, in which Heart wins by ripping a chunk off of Gonza's neck.
 As he lays dying, Gonza ridicules the fact that Umasou is Heart's son, telling Umasou that Heart is not his father.
-Umasou says that he knew this, but still considers Heart his dad, who is suddenly choked up and moved to hear that.
-Knowing this, Gonza try to apologizes (and maybe forgives Heart), but finally succumb to his wound.
+Umasou says that he knew this, but still considers Heart his dad, which moves Heart.
+Gonza tries to apologizes, but finally succumb to his wound.
 When Heart reaches Light's herd, his brother informs him that their mom doesn't live with the herd all the time and that she is probably in their former home in the forest.
 He didn't look for her because of his job in the herd as guardian.
 However, the herd is too afraid of the volcano to move.
-Out of his disappointment, Heart starts to scare away all the Maiasaura to move to safety.
-After clearing the second obstacle, Heart rushes to encounter his mother, whom at last feels relieved and warm-hearted upon finding her lost son.
+Heart starts to scare away all the Maiasaura to move to safety.
+After clearing the second obstacle, Heart rushes to encounter his mother, who is relieved and warm-hearted upon finding her lost son.